rook/rook/Documentation/ceph-cluster-crd.md

 Some modules will have special configuration to ensure the module is fully functional after being enabled.
 Specifically:

 * `pg_autoscaler`: Rook will configure all new pools with PG autoscaling by setting: `osd_pool_default_pg_autoscale_mode = on`

+### Network Configuration Settings

+If not specified, the default SDN will be used.
+Configure the network that will be enabled for the cluster and services.

+* `provider`: Specifies the network provider that will be used to connect the network interface.
+You can choose between `host`, and `multus`.
+* `selectors`: List the network selector(s) that will be used associated by a key.

+#### Host Networking

+To use host networking, set `provider: host`.

+#### Multus (EXPERIMENTAL)

+Rook has experimental support for Multus.

+The selector keys are required to be `public` and `cluster` where each represent:

+* `public`: client communications with the cluster (reads/writes)
+* `cluster`: internal Ceph replication network

+If you want to learn more, please read [Ceph Networking reference](https://docs.ceph.com/docs/master/rados/configuration/network-config-ref/).

+Based on the configuration, the operator will do the following:

+  1. if only the `public` selector is specified both communication and replication will happen on that network
+  2. if both `public` and `cluster` selectors are specified the first one will run the communication network and the second the replication network

+In order to work, each selector value must match a `NetworkAttachmentDefinition` object name in Multus.
+For example, you can do:

+* `public`: "my-public-storage-network"
+* `cluster`: "my-replication-storage-network"

+For `multus` network provider, an already working cluster with Multus networking is required.
+Network attachment definition that later will be attached to the cluster needs to be created before the Cluster CRD.
+If Rook cannot find the provided Network attachment definition it will fail running the Ceph OSD pods.
+You can add the Multus network attachment selection annotation selecting the created network attachment definition on `selectors`.

 ### Node Settings